zhan994/AgriLiRa4D/README.md

 # AgriLiRa4D

+**AgriLiRa4D: A Multi-Sensor UAV Dataset for Robust SLAM in Challenging Agricultural Fields**

+### [[Project Page](https://zhan994.github.io/AgriLiRa4D/)]  [[arXiv](https://arxiv.org/abs/2512.01753)]

+***Note: The dataset is currently being uploaded and will be available for download shortly!!!***

+## Overview
-**AgriLiRa4D** is a novel multi-modal dataset specifically developed for agricultural UAV SLAM research, incorporating LiDAR, 4D Radar, and IMU measurements collected using an agricultural UAV platform.
+**AgriLiRa4D is a novel multi-modal dataset specifically developed for agricultural UAV SLAM research, incorporating LiDAR, 4D Radar, and IMU measurements collected using an agricultural UAV platform.
 Our dataset features high-precision ground truth trajectories obtained from a Fiber Optic Inertial Navigation System (FINS) module with a built-in Real-Time Kinematic (RTK) receiver (FINS\_RTK), ensuring centimeter-level position accuracy and high-fidelity orientation references.
-This work aims to advance the development of robust SLAM systems tailored for agricultural autonomous operations.
+This work aims to advance the development of robust SLAM systems tailored for agricultural autonomous operations.**

-***Note: The dataset is currently being uploaded and will be available for download shortly!!!***

-### [[Project Page](https://zhan994.github.io/AgriLiRa4D/)]  [[arXiv](https://arxiv.org/abs/2512.01753)]

 **Flat Farmland**